intel/dffml/CONTRIBUTING.md

 You can now view the coverage report at http://127.0.0.1:8080/

+### Test Datasets

+In order to avoid potential legal issues, all datasets included within the codebase of DFFML should be randomly generated.

 ## Documentation

 To build and view the documentation run the docs script.